Won-Jy/archive-wonjy/work/2026/text_about-warding.md

 ---

 <style>
+  /* Matches the footnote styling used on the Texts page (assets/css/main.css),
+     reproduced locally since this layout (work.html) doesn't load main.css. */ .notes{ margin-top:24px; }
+  .notes h3{ font-weight:bold; margin:.2em 0 .4em; }
+  .notes ol{ margin:0; padding-left:0; list-style:none; }
+  .notes li{ margin:.6rem 0; }
+  .note-ref{ cursor:pointer; text-decoration:none; color:var(--blue); }
+  .note-num{ color:var(--blue); text-decoration:none; margin-right:6px; }
+  .note-num:hover{ text-decoration:underline; }
-  .fn-ref { font-style: normal; text-decoration: none; }
+  sup .note-ref, a.note-ref, .note-num { font-style: normal; }
-  .fn-list { margin-top: 32px; padding-top: 16px; border-top: 1px solid #ddd; font-size: 0.85em; color: #666; }
-  .fn-list ol { padding-left: 1.2em; margin: 0; }
-  .fn-list li { margin: 0 0 0.5em 0; }
 </style>

-When I had my first Zoom meeting with the Teatergalleriet team for this roughly six-week residency in Småland, Sweden, I asked them what they thought was the most remarkable feature of Kalmar's<sup class="fn-ref"><a href="#fn1" id="fnref1">1</a></sup> landscape.
+When I had my first Zoom meeting with the Teatergalleriet team for this roughly six-week residency in Småland, Sweden, I asked them what they thought was the most remarkable feature of Kalmar's<sup><a class="note-ref" href="#fn1" id="fnref1">[1]</a></sup> landscape.
 Their first answer was: "We have a spot where you can see the city prison really clearly."

 When I arrived in Kalmar, I could see it right away — the prison, fenced in and standing proudly on an island with sharp, angular corners.
 It sat in what could literally be called the city center, between the old town and the new town.

-This topological position of the Kalmar prison led me, quite naturally, to recall the Hôtel-Dieu<sup class="fn-ref"><a href="#fn2" id="fnref2">2</a></sup> at the very heart of Paris, on the Île de la Cité.
+This topological position of the Kalmar prison led me, quite naturally, to recall the Hôtel-Dieu<sup><a class="note-ref" href="#fn2" id="fnref2">[2]</a></sup> at the very heart of Paris, on the Île de la Cité.
 Each is a place that was once both hospital and prison, yet the distinction between those functions grows more blurred the further back in time one goes.
 All that matters, in the end, is that we set <i>them</i> apart from <i>us</i>.
 But why is the place where we set them apart our own navel?

 In two different cities — Kalmar and Paris — these places lie at the center of the map; what is it that they stir within the landscape of our minds?
 Are we caring for those we have pushed inside that wall, or those we have pushed <i>outside</i> the "wall"?
 Or are we surveilling them — through that transparent glass wall?